 The quest for more power and better handling is one that doesn’t seem to end for enthusiasts.
 If you have a Mustang GT, it can be easy to see the greener grass of something like the GT350 and get a little bit envious.
 You’ve probably already worked very hard to acquire your Mustang GT, and trading up your investment for a GT350 Mustang, even a used model, isn’t always practical or realistic for many drivers.
 That said, there are a lot of ways that you can turn your Mustang GT into a GT350, at least in terms of looks, handling, and power.

 While it would be impossible to fully transform a Mustang GT into a GT350, the right mods will get you a lot closer.

 While we’re never going to say that you can completely turn your GT into a GT350, we love the do-it-yourself spirit that Mustang enthusiasts have for making their cars more track-ready and performance-oriented.
 And with the right parts and modifications, you can get your Mustang GT pretty darn close.

-That’s also not to say that the Mustang GT is miles behind the GT350 in terms of performance to begin with.
+That’s also not to say that the Mustang GT is miles behind the GT350 to begin with, in terms of performance.
 As many enthusiasts may already know, the Mustang GT Performance Package 2 already compares quite favorably to the GT350.
 However, it’ll take a little bit more to get a “regular” Mustang GT up to that level.
 This guide will supply some tips and ideas on how to modify and transform your Mustang GT to make it closer to being a GT350.

 Ford Mustang GT Exterior Mods to Make It Look Like a GT350